 This section of Buffalo Bayou is amazingly scenic, especially considering that is located in the middle of Houston.
-You will be sharing the water with literally hundreds of other boats.
-Please be sportsmanlike and considerate of your fellow paddlers.
+Meanwhile, you will be sharing the waterway with literally hundreds of other boats and paddlers just like you.
+Please be sportsmanlike and considerate.